craftcms/cms/docs/graphql.md

 This query is used to query for assets.

 #### The `id` argument
-Narrows the query results based on the {elements}’ IDs.
+Narrows the query results based on the elements’ IDs.

 #### The `uid` argument
-Narrows the query results based on the {elements}’ UIDs.
+Narrows the query results based on the elements’ UIDs.

 #### The `status` argument
 Narrows the query results based on the elements’ statuses.